 Our GP Practice has recently undergone a CQC inspection and the results are now freely available on the CQC Website.
 You can access the report below

-The team at Allied Medical Practice (School House Surgery & Church Surgery) were visited by the Care Quality Commission (CQC) 17 and 23 September 2019.
+The team at Allied Medical Practice (School House & Church Surgery) were visited by the Care Quality Commission (CQC) on 25th November through to 3rd December 2020.

 Following the inspection the CQC have published their inspection report, rating the practice as “Inadequate”.